 If you would like more information about how long we will keep your information for, please contact us at firstname.lastname@example.org.

-- Right of access: the right to make a written request for details of your personal information and a copy of that personal information;
+- Right of access: you have the right to make a request for details of your personal information and a copy of that personal information

-- Right to rectification: the right to have inaccurate information about you corrected or removed;
+- Right to rectification: you have the right to have inaccurate information about you corrected or removed

-- Right to erasure ('right to be forgotten'): the right to have certain personal information about you erased;
+- Right to erasure ('right to be forgotten'): you have the right to have certain personal information about you deleted from our records

-- Right to restriction of processing: the right to request that your personal information is only used for restricted purposes;
+- Right to restriction of processing: you have the right to ask us to use your personal information for restricted purposes only

-- Right to object: the right to object to processing of your personal information in cases where our processing is based on the performance of a task carried out in the public interest or we have let you know the processing is necessary for our or a third party’s legitimate interests.
+- Right to object: you have the right to object to us processing your personal information in cases where our processing is based on a task carried out in the public interest or where we have let you know it is necessary to process your information for our or a third party’s legitimate interests.
 You can object to us using your information for direct marketing and profiling purposes in relation to direct marketing.

 In order to exercise your rights please contact email@example.com.